gaterunner341/gaterunner341.github.io/index.md

 In the mean time, click around, and check out my blog posts, projects I'm working on, and publications I have put out.

 ## Projects
-Check out my projects page, to see what I'm working on.
+Check out my projects page to see what I'm working on.

 ## Publications
 While the only publications I have taken part in are academic, I plan to work my way into publishing for a wider audience.